arianne/stendhal/doc/mkdocs/lua/objects/luajava.md

 ---
 # Examples

-Example of exposing a static object &amp;enums to Lua:
+Example of exposing a static object or enum to Lua:

 ```lua
 -- store a Java enum in a Lua global variable